Dedication & Preface — Opening Blind Eyes | Christ the True Light

 One man fully indwelt by the True God.
 Another so occupied that the spirit spoke through him, as Christ spoke through Jesus.

 One Spirit bears many names.
 Christ.
 The Father.
 Counselor.
+Helper.
 The Word.
 Wisdom.
 The breath of life.
 The true Light.

 So does the other.

 Satan.
 Legion.
 The Man of Sin.
+Serpent.
 The murderer from the beginning.
 The prince of the power of the air.
-Different names.
-Different contexts.
-One spirit each.

 When Jesus said I am the way, the truth, and the life — that was not the man speaking.
 That was the same Spirit that spoke through Isaiah, through Jeremiah, through every prophet who opened their mouth and said Thus saith the LORD.
 Just as Legion answered his name.